 ||Only waitlist spots available|

 Monday – Thursday

 Drop off is at 9:00 AM and pick up is at 4:00 PM at Catamount Institute, 740 W Caramillo St, Colorado Springs, CO 80907

-Our camp staff will be busy preparing for camp in the mornings so we kindly ask you do not bring your child any earlier than 9am.
+Our camp staff will be busy preparing for camp in the mornings so we kindly ask you not to bring your child any earlier than 9am.

 - Any and all medications the campers may need in their original containers with prescriber notes (see additional information in faq question below and in registration forms).

-- Campers will be outside the whole time at camp so we recommend they put sunscreen on in the morning before camp (we cannot provide sunscreen).
+- Campers will be outside so we recommend they put sunscreen on in the morning before camp and bring a bottle with them (we cannot provide sunscreen).

-- Wear or bring a brimmed hat, rain jacket, and tennis shoes or hiking boots.
+- Wear or bring a brimmed hat, rain jacket, and sturdy tennis shoes or hiking boots.

 Most of our camp experiences have a 5:1 camper-to-staff ratio with none of them exceeding 8:1.

 Early bird pricing is available until 3/31.
 Sibling discounts are available and will automatically be applied when more than one child is registered and is $10 off each registration.
 Limited need-based scholarships are available click here for the application.